Free Business Valuations

 What is my Business Worth?

 South East Business Brokers have been involved in selling hundreds of businesses.
+We start by giving you a free no obligation valuation on your business.
 When it comes to valuing a business, it has been said that a business is only worth what someone is prepared to pay for it.
 Up to a point, this is true.
 However, it also depends upon a number of other factors such as the type of industry, how quickly someone wants to sell, and the geographical location.
 Even the number of employees can have an impact on the value of the business.

 Even a company run by just one person is often still worth something provided it is set up correctly .